btsimonh/arduino-generic-pin/README.md

 # Arduino GenericPin 1.0.0
 Provides a serial interface to configure, control, and request Arduino pins state with commands.
+Provides a 1-wire client interface carrying the same serial interface (pin 2)

 ## Features
 * Digital, Analog and PWM pins are supported
 * Pin configuration and initial state can be stored in EEPROM to survive reboots
+* DHT11 read on pin 3, initialised on first aquire command

 ## Usage
 1. Upload [genericPin.ino](genericPin/genericPin.ino) to Arduino board with [Arduino IDE](https://www.arduino.cc/en/Main/Software).